praveenchandra01/NodeJs-Authentication/README.md

 # NodeJs-Authentication
-- This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages
+- This is a user login and registration app develped using Node.js, Express, Passport, Mongoose, EJS and some other packages
 - User can Login, Reset password, Register themselves or can directly login with google
 - User data save on Database (Password in hashed form)
 ## Technology